PanagiotisKots/System-Monitoring-Application/README.md

-# System Monitoring Program 🚀🔧
+# S.M.U (System Monitoring Utility) 🚀🔧

-Welcome to the **System Monitoring Program**!
+Welcome to the **S.M.U.**!
 This powerful tool is designed to provide real-time monitoring of various system metrics such as CPU usage, RAM usage, and system information.
 It features a user-friendly interface and dynamic visualizations to help you keep track of your system's performance efficiently.

 ![System Monitoring Screenshot](https://via.placeholder.com/800x400.png) <!-- Replace with an actual screenshot -->